Chordal Averaging on Flag Manifolds and Its Applications: Results

 \paragraph{Averaging synthetic flag data} We use synthetic data sets with $100$ points, on $\Gr(3;10)$ and $\flag(1,3;10)$.
-For the left plot in~\cref{fig:flagmeancompare} we vary $\delta$ to compute our data sets.
+For the left plot in Fig.~\ref{fig:flagmeancompare} we vary $\delta$ to compute our data sets.
 For the right plot we have $m$ outliers computed with $\delta = 1$ and the rest of the data are computed with $\delta = 0.001$.
-We compute the error as the chordal distance on $\flag(1,3;10)$ between the predicted average and $[[\mathbf{C}]]$.
-In addition to comparing our averages to Grassmannian (GR) averages, we compare~\cref{alg:chordalavg} to Nguyen \etal~\cite{nguyen2022closed} for computing the flag-mean.
-Our results indicate that our algorithm improves both upon GR, Euclidean, and Nguyen~\etal~\cite{nguyen2022closed} averages in the sense that flag averages are closer to $[[\mathbf{C}]]$.
+We compute the error as the chordal distance on $\flag(1,3;10)$ between the predicted average and $[\![\mathbf{C}]\!]$.
+In addition to comparing our averages to Grassmannian (GR) averages, we compare Alg.~\ref{alg:chordalavg} to Nguyen \etal~\cite{nguyen2022closed} for computing the flag-mean.
+Our results indicate that our algorithm improves both upon GR, Euclidean, and Nguyen~\etal~\cite{nguyen2022closed} averages in the sense that flag averages are closer to $[\![\mathbf{C}]\!]$.
 Specifically, our flag-median is more robust to outliers than our flag-mean.
 Note: Euclidean out preforms GR averaging because Euclidean averaging respects column order (e.g., the flag structure) for matrix representatives of the data, whereas GR averaging does not.

-\paragraph{Comparisons to Riemannian flag optimization} In a second experiment, we compare the convergence of~\cref{alg:chordalavg} to that of Flag RTR~\cite{nguyen2022closed}.
-To this end, we generate $100$ points on $\flag(1,2,3;10)$ using $\delta = 0.001$ and run $50$ random trials with different initializations and compute $3$ items (i) the number of iterations to convergence, (ii) the chordal distance on $\flag(1,2,3;10)$ between the flag-mean and $[[\mathbf{C}]]$, (iii) the cost function values from~\cref{eq: chordal flag mean opt}.
-We find that in every experiment \cref{alg:chordalavg} converges in \textit{2 iterations} and Flag RTR hits its maximum number of iterations: $1000$.
-In~\cref{tab:initrobust} we see that our method is two orders of magnitude closer to the ground truth centroid $[[\mathbf{C}]]$ and produces a two orders of magnitude smaller objective function value.
+\paragraph{Comparisons to Riemannian flag optimization} In a second experiment, we compare the convergence of Alg.~\ref{alg:chordalavg} to that of Flag RTR~\cite{nguyen2022closed}.
+To this end, we generate $100$ points on $\flag(1,2,3;10)$ using $\delta = 0.001$ and run $50$ random trials with different initializations and compute $3$ items (i) the number of iterations to convergence, (ii) the chordal distance on $\flag(1,2,3;10)$ between the flag-mean and $[\![\mathbf{C}]\!]$, (iii) the cost function values from Eq.~\ref{eq: chordal flag mean opt}.
+We find that in every experiment Alg. \ref{alg:chordalavg} converges in \textit{2 iterations} and Flag RTR converges, on average, in $9.74 \pm 2.76$ iterations.
+In Tab.~\ref{tab:initrobust} we see that our method is one order of magnitude closer to the ground truth centroid $[\![\mathbf{C}]\!]$ and produces a one order of magnitude smaller objective function value.